wp-plugins/flyzoo/readme.txt

 * Multilanguage

-* No coding skills required!
-[Quick Guide >>](http://www.flyzoo.co/support/flyzoo-chat-for-wordpress?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)

 ###Live Support Chat###

-Meet your visitors, see where they came from and what page they are on: **live support chat** has proven itself essential to increase conversions and drive sales.
+Meet your visitors, see where they came from and what page they are on: **live support chat** has proven itself essential to increase conversions and sales.

 The most important insights are available at a glance: